 - PHP support

-If you are not sure whether your server meets the above requirements, just contact the web hosting provider and ask them.
+If you are not sure whether your server meets the above requirements, just contact the web host and ask them.

 To learn more about managed WordPress hosting, go here:

 “Free” webhosting typically comes at a price.
-You may have to accept certain conditions, such as displaying third-party advertisements on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)
+You may have to accept certain conditions, such as displaying third-party ad banners on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)

 There are many reliable commercial hosting service companies that offer affordable hosting plans to suit all types of budgets, so there is no need to ever consider using a free hosting service.